 Once they reach this point, they must attempt a red Fortitude ACT roll.
 If successful, they may continue, while failure indicates they must pause and rest for 1 to 10 turns (roll one of your percentile dice; that's how many turns the winded character needs to catch their breath).
 A character who is still running at this point may continue until they've done so for twice their Fortitude rank value in turns.

-In order to keep pouring on the speed, they must pass a blue Fortitude ACT roll this time.
+To keep pouring on the speed, they must pass a blue Fortitude ACT roll this time.
 If it fails, they must rest for 2 to 20 turns (roll both of those percentile dice and add the result together).
 Passing this ACT allows your runner to continue their sprint towards (or away from) whatever has caused them to run in the first place.
 If they must keep moving for longer, though, this gets harder over time.

 Once our runner has done so for three times their Fortitude rank value, they must pass a yellow Fortitude ACT in order to keep going.
 Failure indicates they must rest for 3 to 30 turns (roll a d10 three times for the total amount of turns they must pause).
-If he or she succeeds, they can continue on, up until they reaches an amount of time, in turns, equal to four times their Fortitude rank value, at which point they must stop imminently.
+If he or she succeeds, they can continue on, up until they reach an amount of time, in turns, equal to four times their Fortitude rank value, at which point they must stop imminently.

 He or she can push it further, though this requires an additional yellow ACT roll each turn now, not at multiples of their Fortitude rank value.
 Our marathon runner can keep the pace up as long as they can continue to make these ACTs each turn (often requiring Fortune).
 As soon as he or she fails, they will collapse, needing 4 to 40 turns of rest to recover from this titanic exertion.